 They could use e-mail, social media, instant messaging, phone calls or – if needed – all of the above.
 A new method is video conferencing, which for businesses with clients on the other side of the world is handy.

-Although video conferencing is a relatively new innovation, it is being used by businesses to hold real-time meetings with clients in order to get their message across in an effective way.
+Although video conferencing is a relatively new innovation, it is being used by businesses to hold real-time meetings with clients in order to get their message across in an effective way instead of renting conference rooms or conference venues for a bigger audience.
 Even though there are one or two kinks that might need to be worked out, it could become a big part of the way in which people communicate.

 Totaltechroom.com has provided this in-depth coverage of three likely uses for video conferencing.